EmergentBehavior/chizer/README.md

 The probability that x^2 value is bigger than (x^2)* in figure above equals to blue area.
 This probability is called significance level.
-When you consider that x^2 is not distributed like figure above(i.e. data is not random) when x^2 value is bigger than  (x^2)*, the probability that in fact data is random equalsb lue area
+When you consider that x^2 is not distributed like figure above(i.e. data is not random) when x^2 value is bigger than  (x^2)*, the probability that in fact data is random equals blue area.

 Normally people uses significance level as 5%.
 It means files may be misjudged as not encrypted at 5% rate.

+Above figure varies depend of the number of summation.
+This number is called degrees of freedom(k).
+In our case, k=256-1=255.
+When k=255 and significant level is 5%, (x^2)* =293.247835.

+##What This Program Does
 This program checkes two stages.
 One calculates chi square deviation for whole file and judge specified file is encrypted for not.For whole file judgement I use 5% significance level mentioned above.

 Another caculates deviation for each chunks whose size is 32 bytes . and I used deviation<512 for detecting suspecious chunks.